i-need-arrow

 The court can decide to order them to move out and stay away from the home, or apply specific restrictions such as requiring them to sleep in a different bedroom.
 An occupation order may be granted in addition to a non-molestation order.

-I am in a universal credit family – how do I adjust my claim?
+I am on universal credit – how do I adjust my claim?

 All Universal Credit claimants have to comply with some work search and availability rules unless they have circumstances that exempt them.